cms-sw/cmssw/PerfTools/AllocMonitor/README.md

 - `maxThreshold` : the maximum number of bytes an allocation request must stay below (or equal) before an abort might be triggered.
 A value of `0` means there is no such limit.
 - `skipCount` : the number of times allocations have satisfied the `minThreshold` to `maxThreshold` range before the next time will trigger an abort.
 A value of `0` will trigger the first time the range is met.

-This service is multi-thread safe although it may not yeild consistent results if multiple thread reach the criteria at the same time.
+This service is multi-thread safe although it may not yield consistent results if multiple threads reach the criteria at the same time.
 Using `skipCount` concurrently will likely make the inconsistency worse.